 - Electronics Engineering Technology

 In the Business and Social Technologies area, they are:

 - Community Recreation and Leadership Training

 - Accounting and Management Technology (includes a work-study option featuring two paid internships in two additional terms)

-- Business Management (Marketing) (includes a work-study option featuring two paid internships in two additional terms)
+- Marketing and Management Technology (includes a work-study option featuring two paid internships in two additional terms)